Dragonfire (Doctor Who): In print

 A novelisation of this serial, written by Ian Briggs, was published by Target Books in March 1989.

 Home media

-Dragonfire was released on VHS on 7th February 1994, alongside the Tom Baker story Planet of Evil.
+Dragonfire was released on VHS on 7 February 1994, alongside the Tom Baker story Planet of Evil.
 It was released on DVD on 7 May 2012, coupled with The Happiness Patrol as part of the "Ace Adventures" box set.
+This serial was also released as part of the Doctor Who DVD Files in Issue 123 on 18 September 2013.

 In June 2021 it was released as part of the Doctor Who: The Collection Season 24 blu-ray box set, which includes an optional extended cut of all three episodes.
-This serial was also released as part of the Doctor Who DVD Files in Issue 123 on 18 September 2013.